Soubeer/U-Net-Segmentation-and-Lacunarity-for-Enhanced-Analysis-of-Hyperspectral-Imagery/README.md

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

+THE FILES ARE UPLOADED IN ORDER OF EXECUTION...JUST FOR YOUR EASE OF MANEUVERABILITY

 ## Abstract

 Hyperspectral imaging produces detailed spectral data, allowing precise object segmentation.
 This study utilizes a U-Net architecture for segmentation followed by lacunarity analysis of the Indian Pines dataset.
 The U-Net model, comprising encoder and decoder paths, performs semantic segmentation.
 Lacunarity, a measure of spatial heterogeneity, is computed using the variance method.
 Four regions of interest (ROIs) are studied using a gliding box technique.
 The results demonstrate that integrating segmentation and lacunarity analysis provides nuanced insights into spatial patterns, enhancing interpretation of terrain complexity.